tomhall-git/dissertation-code-mmsc/README.md

 # Fokker–Planck Finite Element Solver

-This repository accompanies my MSc dissertation **“A Structure-preserving Finite Element for the FENE Dumbbell Fokker–Planck Equation.”**
+This repository accompanies my MSc dissertation **“A Structure-Preserving Finite Element Method for the FENE Dumbbell Fokker–Planck Equation.”**
 It contains the source code used to implement and run all numerical experiments reported in Chapter 5 of the thesis.

 ## Contents